-She plays this straight when she changes Wonder Woman back, despite her being clearly more powerful than Zatanna and Batman.
+She plays this straight when she changes Wonder Woman back after Batman does as she requests (which is simply her idea of fun), despite her being clearly more powerful than Zatanna and Batman.

 Used in Disney's Peter Pan.
 Hook accuses Peter of being a coward because he always flies away instead of fighting him fair and square.
 Pan gives his word to fight Hook without flying, despite Wendy begging him to.